 - A. Registration for Open Class Beef Cattle will take place online and by mail.
-Online Entries open June1st and close July 21st at 9:00am.
-Mail in Entries must be into the Fairboard Office by 3:00pm on Saturday June 29th, 2024.
-We are not responsible for delay or loss of mailed entries. - B. All Exhibitors must pay admittance at the Gate-NO exhibitors pass required. - C. Entry Fee: \$8.00 per entry in County, by Open Class Entry Deadline.
-For all Day of Show & Out of County entries, \$10.00 per entry.
+Online Entries open June1st and close July 19th at 9:00am.
+Mail in Entries must be into the Fairboard Office by 3:00pm on Saturday June 28th, 2025.
+We are not responsible for delay or loss of mailed entries. - B. All Visitors, including Exhibitors must pay admittance to the fair. - C. Entry Fee: \$8.00 per entry in County, by Open Class Entry Deadline.
+For all Day of Show & Out of County entries, \$25.00 per entry.
 Fees must be paid at time of entry.
 All Junior Fair animals must be entered under Junior Fair exhibitor's name.
-Do not reserve more stalls/pens than needed.
-If additional housing is reserved and cannot be accommodated, fees will not be refunded. - Livestock trailers will not be permitted to park in the infield fair week.
-Trailers must be moved off the fairgrounds after 12:00 a.m., Sunday, July 21st,2024. - E. Any exhibitor making a protest against another exhibitor shall deposit \$200.00 with the Secretary at the time of making the complaint and if protest is not sustained will be forfeited. - F. All Jr. Fair animals must be entered under Junior Fair exhibitor's name. - G. All animals must be exhibited in show ring and judged, even in absence of competition, in order to be awarded premium. - H. Exhibitors must furnish own bedding. - No chutes or canopies are permitted between any buildings. - J. No Cooking in barns.
+There will be NO stalls for open class only beef entries.
+Open class only exhibitors must show off trailers. - D. Livestock trailers will not be permitted to park in the infield fair week.
+Trailers must be moved off the fairgrounds by 12:00 a.m., Sunday, July 20th,2025. - E. Any exhibitor making a protest against another exhibitor shall deposit \$200.00 with the Secretary at the time of making the complaint and if protest is not sustained, will be forfeited. - F. All Jr. Fair animals must be entered under Junior Fair exhibitor's name. - G. All animals must be exhibited in show ring and judged, even in absence of competition, in order to be awarded premium. - H. Exhibitors must furnish own bedding. - No chutes or canopies are permitted between any buildings/ barns. - J. No Cooking in barns.